10 Tips for Outstanding Food and Drink Service in Jacksonville, FL

 Prioritize Customer Engagement

-Excellent customer service not only fosters loyalty but also encourages positive word-of-mouth, as satisfied customers tend to share their experiences with an average of 9-15 people.
-This leads to high-quality service that keeps your restaurant thriving.
+Excellent customer service not only fosters loyalty but also encourages positive word-of-mouth, as satisfied customers tend to share their experiences with an average of 9–15 people.
+That kind of buzz keeps your restaurant thriving.

 Active Listening Techniques